heridev/smsforall-rails-api/README.md

 ## FCM and Google Cloud messaging in Firebase
 Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.
 Using FCM, you can notify a client app that new email or other data is available to sync.

-FCM is a important aspect in the Architecture of smsforall.org, and it is the way that we can keep a live communication with all our devices even if they get disconnected for long period.
+FCM is an important aspect in the Architecture of smsforall.org, and it is the way that we can keep live communication with all our devices even if they get disconnected for long period.

-In order to keep configure properly the project, you might need to generate your own credentials using the latest FCM V1 https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages
+To keep configure properly the project, you might need to generate your credentials using the latest FCM V1 https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages

-All of this is handled already by the Android Native Application and by the Ruby gem `fcm` already implemented.
+All of this is handled already by the Android Native Application and the Ruby gem `fcm` has already been implemented.

-All you need to do is create a project in the Google Cloud Console and then generate a service account credentials that you will download in the form of a ``.json`` file and that you will use to include all those values into your encrypted values for either development and production.
+All you need to do is create a project in the Google Cloud Console and then generate service account credentials that you will download in the form of a ``.json`` file and that you will use to include all those values into your encrypted values for either development or production.

-In general this is how it would look the process:
+In general, this is how they would look:

-1. You visit the Firebase console in a link like this https://console.firebase.google.com/u/0/
+1. You visit the Firebase console at a link like this https://console.firebase.google.com/u/0/
 2. Create a new project in the `Add project` option and enter a name for both, production and development/staging environments.
 3. Select the Google Analytics account(default) and click on the `create project` button.
-4. After that you would be redirected to project that would look like this
+4. After that you would be redirected to a project that would look like this
 ![image](https://github.com/heridev/smsforall-rails-api/assets/1863670/9b03bfbb-28dc-4892-ae30-90944cf448c0)
 5. As you see in the image, there is an Android option that you might need to click and create a connection for your Android Application
 ![image](https://github.com/heridev/smsforall-rails-api/assets/1863670/dfb2703c-8895-4d4a-a67e-0d28d1be9416)